No-Suggest/NoSuggest/README.md

 ## Why

-YouTube's recommendation algorithm is designed to maximise time on platform.
+YouTube's recommendation algorithms are designed to maximise time on platform.
 Even if you open YouTube with a specific video in mind, it works hard to keep you there longer with autoplay, end cards, homepage suggestions, and a sidebar suggestions.

 NoSuggest solves this differently.
 Think of it as a calm, intentional alternative.
 Open it when you want to catch up on your favourite channels, watch what you chose, and close it.